sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/graphite/index.md

 If you are using statsd you can use it by adding <code>--graphite.statsd</code> (and send the metrics to statsd instead of directly to Graphite).
 You can also choose how many metrics you wanna send per request by configuring <code>--graphite.bulkSize</code>.

 If you are a DataDog user you can use [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/).

-## Namespace
-The default namsespace when you send metrics to Graphite is *sitespeed_io.default*.
-You can change the namespace with `--graphite.namespace`.
-All premade dashboards are prepared to work with namespaces that starts with two parts: *first.second*.
-If you want more parts, the [default dashboards](https://github.com/sitespeedio/grafana-bootstrap-docker/tree/master/dashboards/graphite) will break.

-When we use sitespeed.io we usually keep the first part (*sitespeed_io*) to separate metrics from other tools that sends metrics to Graphite.
-We then change the second part: *sitespeed_io.desktop*,  *sitespeed_io.emulatedMobile* or *sitespeed_io.desktopSweden*.
-As long as your namespace has two parts, they will work with the [default dashboards](https://github.com/sitespeedio/grafana-bootstrap-docker/tree/master/dashboards/graphite).

 ## Graphite for production (important!)

 1. Make sure you have [configured storage-aggregation.conf](https://raw.githubusercontent.com/sitespeedio/sitespeed.io/master/docker/graphite/conf/storage-aggregation.conf) in Graphite to fit your needs.